OmarSaad174197/ADO.NET/README.md

 # ADO.NET
-Let`s try ADO.NET using Windows forms with connected and disconnected models.
+Let`s try ADO.NET using Windows forms with the connected model.
 How Does It Work?
 - connect with the database with SQL Server Management Studio (SSMS).
 - it`s a simple UI WinForms using ADO.NET to make CRUD operations on EmployeesDB.